sillsdev/lfmerge-autosrtests/README.md

 The data is stored as patch files rather than in binary format so that it is possible to easily see the difference between two versions of the test data.

+## Understanding the tests

+The existing tests use three different objects: `_mongo` is the mongo database and contains the data that a user would see on the _Language Forge_ website, `_languageDepot` represents the Chorus repo on Language Depot and contains the data after FW did a send/receive.
+And finally `_webwork` which represents the Chorus repo that _lfmerge_ will work with.
+It contains the data after the last s/r happened, before any changes were made in either _Language Forge_ (i.e. `_mongo`) or FW (i.e. `_languageDepot`).

 ## Creating new tests - using guided tool

 ### Prerequisites